serialx/web-eval-agent/README.md

 - 🌐 **Navigate your webapp** using BrowserUse (**now 2x FASTER when using our backend!**)
 - 📊 **Capture network traffic** - all requests/responses at your fingertips
 - 🚨 **Collect console errors** - nothing escapes detection
-- 🤖 **Autonomous debugging** - the Cursor agent calls the Web QA Agent MCP server
+- 🤖 **Autonomous debugging** - the Cursor agent calls the web QA agent mcp server to test if the code it wrote works as epected end-to-end.

 ## 🏁 Quick Start (macOS/Linux)